Milunka Savić: Later life

 She was demobilised in 1919, and turned down an offer to move to France, where she was eligible to collect a comfortable French army pension.
 Instead, she chose to live in Belgrade and found work as a postal worker.
 In 1923, she married Veljko Gligorijević, whom she met in Mostar, and divorced immediately after the birth of their daughter Milena.
 She also adopted three other daughters.
 In the interwar period, Milunka was largely forgotten by the general public.
 She worked several menial jobs up to 1927, after which she had steady employment as a cleaning lady in the State Mortgage Bank.
 Eight years later, she was promoted to cleaning the offices of the general manager.

-During the German occupation of Serbia in World War II, Milunka refused to attend a banquet organized by Milan Nedić, which was to be attended by German generals and officers.
-She was arrested and taken to Banjica concentration camp, where she was imprisoned for ten months.

 In 1945, with the arrival of socialism to power, she was given a state pension, and continued to live in her house in Belgrade's Voždovac neighborhood.
 By the late 1950s her daughter was hospitalized, and she was living in a crumbling house in Voždovac with her three adopted children: Milka, a forgotten child from the railway station in Stalac; Radmila-Višnja; and Zorka, a fatherless girl from Dalmatia.
 Later, when she attended the jubilee celebrations wearing her military medals, other military officers spoke with her and heard of her courageous actions.
 News spread and at last she gained recognition.
 In 1972, public pressure and a newspaper article highlighting her difficult housing and financial situation led to her being given a small apartment by the Belgrade City Assembly.

-She died in Belgrade on October 5 1973, aged 85, and was buried in Belgrade New Cemetery.
+She died in Belgrade on October 5 1973, aged 81, and was buried in Belgrade New Cemetery.

 Legacy

+The birth house of Milunka Savić was rebuilt in Koprivnica in 2015.
+Ethnological exhibition in the house contains items that date from the time when she lived there (the first half of the 20th century).

 A memorial complex with a permanent exhibition devoted to Milunka Savić was opened in October 2020 in Jošanička Banja.

+A monument to Savić was unveiled in Belgrade in 2024.

-In 2022, Swedish power metal band Sabaton covered her story in their song "Lady of the Dark".
+In 2022, Swedish heavy metal band Sabaton covered her story in their song "Lady of the Dark".